golmman/wfc_demo/README.md

 - p2 = 2nd pattern index
 - x2 = 2nd pattern pixel x coordinate
 - y2 = 2nd pattern pixel y coordinate
-- u = 2nd pattern pixel x coordinate from the 1st patterns perspective
+- u = 2nd pattern pixel x coordinate inside the 1st pattern
-- v = 2nd pattern pixel y coordinate from the 1st patterns perspective
+- v = 2nd pattern pixel y coordinate inside the 1st pattern

 The 5-dimensions are only used during the initialization phase, later `relationships` are accessed as a 3-dimensional array where (p2, x2, y2) is collapsed to the pixel index.